clfougner/MouseExomeSequencing/README.md

 The mouse reference genome is maintained by UCSC, and can be downloaded from [here](http://hgdownload.cse.ucsc.edu/goldenPath/mm10/bigZips/), filename `mm10.2bit`.
 In order to actually use this file, we'll need to convert it to the FASTA file format, but we'll get to that in a bit (see header "Manipulating the Reference Files").The latest version of the reference genome, mm10, will be used here.
 Note that the Genome Reference Consortium (GRC) maintains an almost identical reference genome, GRCm38.

 ####Indels
 The Sanger Institute maintains a list of SNPs and Indels for mice, which can be found through their FTP (`ftp://ftp-mouse.sanger.ac.uk/`).
-My work is using mice bred on a pure FVB/N background, and I will consequently be using the list of SNPs and indels found for this specific strain [here](`ftp://ftp-mouse.sanger.ac.uk/current_indels/strain_specific_vcfs/FVB_NJ.mgp.v5.indels.dbSNP142.normed.vcf.gz`).
+My work is using mice bred on a pure FVB/N background, and I will consequently be using the list of SNPs and indels found for this specific strain: `ftp://ftp-mouse.sanger.ac.uk/current_indels/strain_specific_vcfs/FVB_NJ.mgp.v5.indels.dbSNP142.normed.vcf.gz`.

 ###Preparing the reference files